• Skip to primary navigation

 5. Khao Luang National Park

-Those seeking somewhere to immerse themselves in pristine nature in all its glory will want to head for Khao Luang National Park.
-Found down in the Nakhon Si Thammarat Province of southern Thailand, the park offers the south’s tallest mountain and vibrant, diverse forest.
-Hiking is the most popular activity in Khao Luang National Park as it allows you to visit all of the park’s picturesque waterfalls, streams, and mountain viewpoints.
-Khao Luang is also known for its biodiversity and is home to creatures like panthers and leopards, as well as rare plants including a local orchid.
+Travelers seeking somewhere to immerse themselves in pristine nature in all its glory should head for Khao Luang National Park.
+Found down in the Nakhon Si Thammarat Province of southern Thailand, the park offers the south’s tallest mountain and vibrant, diverse forests.
+Hiking is the most popular activity in Khao Luang National Park, as it allows visitors to see all of the park’s picturesque waterfalls, streams, and mountain viewpoints.
+Khao Luang is also known for its biodiversity; the park is home to creatures like panthers and leopards as well as rare plants, including a local orchid.

 Cliff in Hat Chao Mai national park beach, Trang province, Thailand